The bi-dimensional Directed IDLA forest: Central particles do not touch far levels

 \subsection{Proof of Proposition~\ref{prop:FiniteTau}}

 Let $n,M\geq 1$.
-Our aim is to determine a threshold $\zeta$ in such a way that $\tau_m(\zeta)$ is finite for any $m\geq 1$.
-It is sufficient to deal with the case $m=1$ since the general case can be dealt in a similar way.
+Our aim is to determine a threshold $\zeta$ in such a way that $\tau_m(\zeta)$ is finite for any $m\geq 1$. {Let us first focus on the case $m=1$: it will be explained at the end of the section how the general case can be dealt in a similar way.}

 For brievety, we write $h_t=h(A^{\ast}_{n,M}(t))$.
-First remark that the process $(h_t)_{t\geq M}$ is not Markov because $h_{t+1}$ depends on the whole aggregate $A^{\ast}_{n,M}(t)$ and not only on its height.
+First remark that the process $(h_t)_{t\geq M}$ is not Markov because $h_{t+1}$ depends on the whole aggregate $A^{\ast}_{n,M}(t)$ and not only on its vertical spreading.
 To prove Proposition~\ref{prop:FiniteTau}, we first have to state three lemmas.
-The first one contains the main idea and claims that a \textit{negative drift} holds for $(h_t)_{t\geq M}$ far away from $0$.
+The first one contains the main idea and claims that a \textit{negative drift} holds for $(h_t)_{t\geq M}$ far away from $0$ ({ the $\sigma$-algebra $\mathcal{G}_t$ appearing in this lemma is defined at the beginning of Section \ref{sect:TauToSigma}).}

 \begin{lemma} There exists $\zeta_0(n)$ such that, for any $\zeta\geq \zeta_0(n)$, on the event $\{h_t > \zeta\}$, we have a.s.